& Juliet: Act One

 William Shakespeare is celebrated by the cast, at his first production of Romeo and Juliet, and welcomes the audience to his newest play ("Larger than Life").
 Shakespeare introduces his wife, Anne Hathaway, who is visiting from Stratford-upon-Avon to see the play.
 She suggests he change the ending, wondering what would have happened if Juliet did not kill herself; Shakespeare greets the idea with displeasure ("I Want It That Way").
 Nevertheless, he allows his wife to explain her idea for the further events of the play, beginning with Juliet waking up to find Romeo dead ("...Baby One More Time").

 At Romeo's funeral, Juliet finds out that Romeo had many other relationships, with both men and women ("Show Me the Meaning of Being Lonely") and, upon learning of their forbidden relationship, Juliet's parents decide they will send her to a convent.
 May, Juliet's non-binary friend, and Angelique, her nurse, come to her rescue, while Anne writes herself into the play as "April", another of Juliet's friends.
 The four of them decide to take a road trip to Paris ("Domino").
 Anne writes Shakespeare into the story as the carriage driver, and the trip to Paris begins ("Show Me Love").

-In France, a party is planned for Francois du Bois, a sensitive young musician.
-His father, Lance, tells him he must either marry or join the army, even though Francois does not wish to pursue either option.
+In France, a party is planned for François du Bois, a sensitive young musician.
+His father, Lance, tells him he must either marry or join the army, even though François does not wish to pursue either option.
 Juliet, Angelique, May, and April sneak into the party ("Blow").
-Francois notices their arrival but does not mind them crashing his party.
+François notices their arrival but does not mind them crashing his party.
 May tells Juliet about their struggles as a non-binary person in a binary world ("I'm Not a Girl, Not Yet a Woman").
-Francois and Juliet begin to bond about their stifled lives and shared experiences ("Overprotected").
-Francois finds himself attracted to Juliet, and they dance together ("Confident").
+François and Juliet begin to bond about their stifled lives and shared experiences ("Overprotected").
+François finds himself attracted to Juliet, and they dance together ("Confident").

 Angelique and Lance spend the night together, and it is revealed that she was formerly the nurse to his children.
 Lance asks her to stay, while Angelique wants to continue to mentor Juliet ("Teenage Dream/Break Free").
-Juliet wakes up next to Francois, who proposes, but Juliet worries about rushing into a new relationship so soon after her tumultuous romance with Romeo ("Oops!...
+Juliet wakes up next to François, who proposes, but Juliet worries about rushing into a new relationship so soon after her tumultuous romance with Romeo ("Oops!...
 I Did It Again").
-When her parents arrive to take her to the convent, however, she quickly accepts Francois's proposal.
+When her parents arrive to take her to the convent, however, she quickly accepts François's proposal.
 Anne is irritated that Shakespeare has taken up the quill to force Juliet into another abrupt marriage; she complains that he never writes about happy marriages.

-Determined to introduce a conflict or a plot twist to Anne's version of the play, Shakespeare has Francois and May meet again.
+Determined to introduce a conflict or a plot twist to Anne's version of the play, Shakespeare has François and May meet again.
 After the two share a sudden kiss, they both feel conflicted ("I Kissed a Girl").
 Complicating situations, Shakespeare decides to bring Romeo back from the dead, despite Anne's protests.
 Romeo makes a flashy entrance, saying that he has come back for his wife ("It's My Life").